 Why does all of this matter?
 It matters because cash is the enemy of inclusion.
 It matters because cash is the enemy of the poor.
 Think about having to weigh the demands of an hourly job with the need to stand in line to pay a bill.
 Think about not being able to send money back home to your family at a reasonable cost.
 Think about having the social benefits you just got in cash stolen as you make your way home.

 And if cash is your only choice for how to pay for things or receive payments, you’re left using a medium of exchange that can’t connect you to technology in an age of technology; that isn’t digital in an age of digital; that doesn’t provide data analytics or insights in an age of smart data; that frankly and simply, doesn’t compute in an age of computing.
+As we well know, a majority of businesses today, small, midsize, or large, are choosing cashless transaction mediums that work for both the consumer and the business.
+Making use of accounts provided by merchant payment providers who give options like zero credit card processing fees could be something that business owners choose over purely cash transactions.
 And what about the role of cash in a future with the Internet of Things, where every device is connected?
 What kind of life will those who aren’t included have?
 We’ll have the Internet of Everything but not the Inclusion of Everyone – which is what makes me also say cash is the enemy of a smarter future.

 We’ve committed to bringing 500 million people and 40 million small merchants and micro-entrepreneurs into the financial mainstream by 2020.
 And we’re well on our way.